dotnetcore/Home/README.md

 - Have clear git commit log;
 - Have complete unit test (over 65% coverage);
 - Have appropriate benchmark info (necessary for infrastructure projects);
-- Be created for at least three months and
+- Be created for at least three months;
 - Have contributed in the most recent month by the author or core contributors;
 - Have at least 50 stars;
 - The project description is detailed, and project with sample code, documentation, and wiki;